harshitrnjn/reelspro/README.md

-# 🎥 Shortify – A Short Video Sharing Platform
+# 🎥 REELS PRO — Dive into the World of Creating Reels.

 **Shortify** is a web application inspired by platforms like **YouTube Shorts** and **Instagram Reels**.
 It replicates the core business logic behind short-form video platforms by integrating authentication,